samirdarouich/AEFM/README.md

 ### Adaptive Prior

-In order to simulate the expected error from the low-fidelity method during training time, noise is added to a ground truth TS sample in the same magnitude as the expected error of the low-fidelity method.
-This enables the model to deal with low-fidelity samples from different sources without beeing explicitly trained on them.
+To simulate the expected error of the low-fidelity method during training, noise is added to the ground-truth TS samples with a magnitude matching the typical low-fidelity error.
+This enables the model to handle low-fidelity samples from different sources without being explicitly trained on them.

 ### Equilibrium Flow Matching